tsfrt/deployment-metrics/readme.md

 ```

-very that your imgpkg bundles are present in your registry
+verify that your imgpkg bundles are present in your registry